emilytrac/Calculating-Activation-Energy/README.md

 # calculating-activation-energy

-Python project completed at university.
-Uses Python to analyse some real data and extract useful information.
+This Jupyter notebook project completed was completed as an independent piece of work at university.
+It uses Python to analyse some real data from my master's project in order to extract useful information.